MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. After it's created, Azure displays the **Overview** page for the app.
 Copy and save the following information to a file:

     1. The **Application (client) ID** value.
-You'll use this value later as the *Client ID* when you register this Azure identity application with your bot.
+Use this value later as the *Client ID* when you register this Azure identity application with your bot.
     1. The **Directory (tenant) ID** value.
-You'll use this value later as the *Tenant ID* to register this Azure identity application with your bot.
+Use this value later as the *Tenant ID* to register this Azure identity application with your bot.

 1. In the left panel, select **Certificates & secrets** to create a client secret for your application.